 Consultant Paediatric Neurologist

+Kay has worked in the field of neurological physiotherapy for over thirty years initially with adults and for the past fifteen years with the community Paediatric Physiotherapy Service in Sheffield and as a Specialist Paediatric Neuromuscular Physiotherapist.
 Based in Sheffield but working across the wider area Kay provides specialist assessments and advice to patients and carers as well as providing support and specialist advice to physiotherapists working with children with neuromuscular conditions.

 Neuromuscular Care Advisor

-Neuromuscular Care Coordinator
+Neuromuscular Clinics Coordinator

 Muneebah works with all members of the neuromuscular clinical team providing a comprehensive administrative service to support the multidisciplinary team.
 She manages the organisation of the specialist neuromuscular clinics.